Most Important 3D Laser Scanning Applications & Limitations

 3D scanning technology has come a long way.
 However, there are still limitations to what it can do.
 At Griffin Industries, we specialize in highly-complex prototype and low volume production.
 With that comes a great amount of detail for a wide range of projects.
 The limitation of this technology comes into play when there are deep cavities and/or intricate internal details that can’t be seen by the scanner when it runs over the surface of a part.
 In most instances we can work around this limitation through sectioning a sacrificial part.

 We look forward to watching scanning technology continue to evolve and break barriers that will reshape our industry.
-If you would like to further discuss our 3D scanning capabilities, please contact us for more information.
+If you would like to further discuss our 3D scanning applications (and potential limitations), contact us for more information.
 We would be happy to explore how these services may be able to assist you.